 For example, you’ll have to stop using your old account, transfer all automatic payments to your new account, and notify your service providers of the change.
-You’ll also need to provide their payroll provider with their new account information.
+You’ll also need to provide your payroll provider with the new account information.

 A: In short, absolutely!
+You’re investing in your community by keeping your dollars close.
 You’ll gain an advisor you can trust, plus you won’t have to give up the products, services or technology you get from your current bank.
 Your new community bank won’t treat you like just a number—they’ll understand you, your business and your needs.
 And you can rest easy knowing that your bank will be there for you and your community for the long haul.

 A: ICBA’s Bank Locator tool is a great place to start.
 Just enter your ZIP code and you’ll see community banks in your area.
 Once you’ve found one you think will fit your needs, just pick up the phone and schedule an appointment with a community banker to learn how to make the switch.